Before getting stuck in with a KeyLines evaluation, many of our customers have questions about how everything works under the hood.

 How you get the data from the database into the KeyLines format is up to you – which gives you a great deal of flexibility in designing your architecture.

-Some KeyLines users are using traditional relational databases; others are using graph databases like Neo4J or Titan; others are using different NoSQL approaches.
+Some KeyLines users are using traditional relational databases; others are using graph databases like Neo4J or Titan; others are using different NoSQL database approaches.
 The SDK includes examples of how to work with different databases, along with full source code.

 Getting Started: How to visualize the Neo4j graph database